Search Results

 Read More D. Allen

 D. Allen is a queer and genderqueer poet and multidisciplinary artist living in Minneapolis.
-They completed an MFA in Poetry at the University of Minnesota in 2017 and are currently a 2019-20 Jerome Hill Artist Fellow.
-They have recently received a 2019 20% Theatre Company Q-STAGE: New Works Fellowship, a Minnesota State Arts Board Artist…
+They completed an MFA in Poetry at the University of Minnesota in 2017 and were a 2019-20 Jerome Hill Artist Fellow.
+They have received a 2019 20% Theatre Company Q-STAGE: New Works Fellowship, a Minnesota State Arts Board Artist Initiative grant,…

 Read More Rebecca Ansari

 After twelve years as an ER doctor, Rebecca K.S.
 Ansari shelved her scrubs to write magical and mysterious worlds for middle grade readers.
-Her debut novel, The Missing Piece of Charlie O’Reilly was a finalist for the Minnesota Book Award, an ALA 2020 Notable Children’s Book nominee, and a Junior Library Guild selection.
-Her second…
+Her debut novel, The Missing Piece of Charlie O’Reilly was a Minnesota Book Award finalist, an ALA 2020 Notable Children’s Book nominee, and a Junior Library Guild selection.
+Her second novel, The…

 Read More Swati Avasthi